-If you participated in the NCCBF Scavenger Hunt in the last two to three years, it’s very likely that you were greeted by ClarizeYale’s smile at the second floor entrance of the Center (formerly the JCCCNC).
+If you participated in the NCCBF Scavenger Hunt in the last two to three years, it’s very likely that you were greeted by ClarizeYale’s smile at the second floor entrance of the Japanese Cultural and Community Center of Northern California (JCCCNC/the Center).
 ClarizeYale is a first-generation Filipina-American artist and illustrator, born and raised in San Francisco.
 She first started volunteering for the Festival in high school and has continued to support this annual event for over a decade!
 We are grateful for members like ClarizeYale for her commitment and the perspective she provides below on celebrating our various cultural traditions every day.

-My first experience with the Cherry Blossom Festival was when I was part of JCYC in high school.
+My first experience with the Cherry Blossom Festival was when I was part of Japanese Community Youth Council (JCYC) in high school.
 I volunteered along with several other high schoolers and college kids by beautifying Japantown and getting it ready for the festival, helping set up the festival grounds, maintaining cleanliness, and helping in several other ways as needed.

 But being that it’s volunteer work, I chose to come back because the festival is a great way to experience Japantown and all the amazing culture it has to offer and learn from.
 Being that bridge between the people in attendance and the folks that make the festival happen has been fulfilling in helping others gain a wider appreciation and open mind to new things.
 Because of my affiliation with JCYC, and its proximity to Japantown, I was able to use that experience to gain more leadership skills while volunteering for the festival.